madetheforcebewithyou/redux-knife-manager/README.md

 // 6.
 The collection of selector
 // You can get the whould state of counterKnife via the following statement
-// and the valud should be { num: 0 }
+// and the value should be { num: 0 }
 console.log(counterKnife.selector.get(store.getState()));

 // You can get the num value of counterKnife via the following statement
-// and the valud should be 0
+// and the value should be 0
 console.log(counterKnife.selector.getNum(store.getState()));

 // 7.
 Reducer should be also work well store.dispatch(counterKnife.action.increase({ value: 10 }));

 // You can get the num value of counterKnife via the following statement
-// and the valud should be 10
+// and the value should be 10
 console.log(counterKnife.selector.getNum(store.getState()));
 ```